northian/Lexatys-Public-Software/SP Parser/readme.md

 ## Limits

 Limits are the tests you want to run on the SP data.
-There are example templates at the bottom of the document to showcase the differnt types.
+There are example templates at the bottom of the document to showcase the different types.
 Just as it was mentioned in the Labels section, labels and limits are connected.
 The number of labels and the number of limits must be the same.
 If either are off the data will be skewed and will not show accurate results.
 ***The tests must start with the number 0 and not 1.***
 This section has the most variables, but all of them are required for the test to work.
 Here is a helpful list of all the variables you can set.